 - Work with the Child Life department to find activities to keep your child busy and pass the time.

 To help your child continue to heal well at home:

-- Take your child to all follow-up appointments.
+- Take your child to all follow-up care visits.

 - Take your child to PT and OT as recommended.